61st Engineer Legion Mixed Battalion

 Creation of the 61e BMGL

-In 1962, following the end of the Algerian War and with the inevitable movement of French troops from North Africa to Europe in mind, a decision was made to construct in France a new, large military training area designed mainly for armored cavalry.
-For carrying out this important task, the Foreign Legion engineers were chosen and, in early 1968, sent to Canjuers in Southeastern France, north of the town of Draguignan.
-They would be reinforced later by regular army engineers to work jointly there, until late 1970.
-Thereafter, these elements would merge into a new combined unit.
+In 1962, after the Algerian War ended and as French forces prepared to redeploy from North Africa to Europe, a decision was taken to build a new large training area in France, intended primarily for armored cavalry.
+To carry out this project, Foreign Legion engineer elements were selected and deployed in early 1968 to Canjuers, in the Var Department of southeastern France, north of Draguignan.
+They were later reinforced by regular army engineers, and the two groups worked side by side there until late 1970.
+Those elements would then merge into a single unit.

-Thus, the 61st Engineer Legion Mixed Battalion (61e Bataillon Mixte de Génie Légion, 61e BMGL) was activated at Camp Canjuers, in the Var Department of Southeastern France, on January 1, 1971.
-It was the first (and so far the last) combined Engineer Corps/Foreign Legion unit established to serve in France, and the second unit of this kind existing at the time, after the 5th Mixed Regiment serving in the Pacific.
+Accordingly, the 61st Engineer Legion Mixed Battalion (61e Bataillon Mixte de Génie Légion, 61e BMGL) was activated at Camp Canjuers on January 1, 1971.
+A combined Engineer Corps/Foreign Legion unit, it remains the only such unit established in metropolitan France to date, and the second unit of this type then in existence, after the 5th Mixed Regiment serving in the Pacific.

-Assigned to the 7th Military Region, the 61e BMGL was composed of the Command and Services Company (CCS), the Engineer Corps Construction Company (CTG), and the Legion Construction Company (CTL).
+Assigned to the 7th Military Region, the 61e BMGL consisted of the Command and Services Company (CCS), the Engineer Corps Construction Company (CTG), and the Legion Construction Company (CTL).
 The latter was, in fact, the former Foreign Legion Pioneer Company (CPLE), which had been stationed at Canjuers since February 1968.

 61e BMGL - 61 BMGL - Foreign Legion - France - Paris - Draguignan - map - location